-KFY:
+KEY:

-- 1. Left-hand direction, indicator light
+1. Left-hand direction, indicator light

-- 2. Right fog light
+- 2. Fog light

-- 3. Common return for Core #1, 2 and 4 to 8.
+- 3. Common return for Core # 1, 2 and 4 to 8.

 - 4. Right-hand direction indicator light

-- 5. Right-hand rear position and marker lights and rear registration, plate illumination device.
-6. Stop lights
+5. Right-hand rear position and marker lights and rear registration, plate illumination device.6.
+Stop lights

-- 7. Left-hand rear position and marker lights and rear registration, plate illumination device
+7. Left-hand rear position and marker lights and rear registration, plate illumination device 8.
+Reversing light

-- 8. Reversing light 9.
-Continuous power supply
+- 9. Continuous power supply

 - 10. Power supply controlled by ignition switch

-- 11. Return for core #10
+- 11. Return for core # 10

 - 12. Coding for coupled trailer

 - 13. Return for core # 9

 Within your accessories pack you will find a green 13 pin plug protection screw on cap.
 This should be used every time you connect your caravan to your vehicle.
 This will help to protect the 13 connections from corrosion.
 If you find corrosion on you connections please spray with water displacement spray.
+When disconnected from car place in storage socket on A frame to prevent corrosion.
+The green cap is a pin alignment tool used to align the plug pins in the housing.